Superhero Duo

 Kelly Regan, BSN, RN, was diagnosed with type 1 diabetes at the age of nine in 2008.
 She has attended the Friends for Life Conference since 2012 and has made many FFLs over the years!
 Kelly graduated from George Mason University in 2020 with a degree in Criminology and later obtained her Bachelor of Science in Nursing (BSN) degree from George Washington University in December 2024.
 Kelly now works as an Emergency Department Nurse at the Washington Hospital Center in DC.
 She is so excited for another great year with the Elementary Team and to see all her FFLs!

 Belle Rison was diagnosed with type 1 diabetes in 2007 at the age of two.
-She went to her first Friends For Life conference in 2017 and has enjoyed returning each year since.
-She is currently studying business at Florida Gulf Coast University.
-She is so blessed for having the friends she has made through FFL -- she considers them family and doesn't know what she would do without them.
-Belle is forever grateful for the impact the Friends For Life staff and volunteers have had on her life and she is so excited to have the opportunity to be a part of the Elementary Team this year.
+She attended her first Friends For Life conference in 2017 and has enjoyed returning each year since.
+She is blessed for all the friends she has made through FFL, they are like family and she doesn't know what she'd do without them.
+Belle is forever grateful for the impact the CWD Friends For Life staff and volunteers have had on her life.
+She is so excited for the opportunity to be a volunteer and share the wonder of FFL with others.

 Kayla Sachs is from Libertyville, Illinois.
 She graduated last year from Saint Mary's College in Notre Dame, Indiana, where she received her Bachelor's in Elementary Education.
 She is currently a 4th-grade elementary teacher in the suburbs of Chicago.
 Her younger brother Will was diagnosed with type 1 diabetes at 13 months old.
 Kayla has participated in Friends for Life Orlando for six years and has created so many memories with her new friends.
 She is very excited to come back to the Elementary Team this year!

 Kylee Smith is the sister to Joshua Smith, who was diagnosed with type 1 at the age of three in 2003.
 From the day Josh was diagnosed, Kylee has always been actively involved with Joshua's diabetes care.
-During the one and only seizure Josh had, Kylee played a huge part in making sure mom and dad had his Glucagon and getting the EMTs to the house.
 Kylee participated as a sibling at the CWD conferences from 2004-2013 and made lifelong friends.
-She has missed the past few conferences to pursue her dream of obtaining a scholarship to play softball in college, which she successfully accomplished.
-She is a senior at the University of North Georgia studying International Affairs with a minor in French.
-Kylee is very excited to finally be back at FFL.
-She looks forward to putting on her orange bracelet, reconnecting with her friends and making many more friends for life.
+Kylee’s family has volunteered for years, and she is excited to get back to volunteering after she took a break to finish her schooling.
+She has since graduated from the University of North Georgia with a Bachelors in International Affairs and a Masters in Business Administration.
+She now lives and works in Virginia.

 Lana Vjestica, born and raised in Richmond, Virginia, was diagnosed with diabetes when she was four years old.
 She has been attending Friends for Life conferences since 2008, including Marco Island, Philadelphia, and Falls Church!
 Lana is studying Communications and Health Sciences at the University of Richmond where she is a sophomore.
 In her free time, she loves shopping and exploring new places.
 This marks Lana’s fourth year volunteering at Friends for Life.